This is a test version — we need your feedback to get it right! Write to admin@saveonsend.com

 Wise experienced even faster growth in Canada.
 Within a year of its launch in Spring 2016, it was already transferring $2 billion, approaching a 10% share of the country’s outbound cross-border market.

-The company’s growth strategy revolves around a referral channel, achieved by providing customers with a superb experience.
+The company’s growth strategy centers on a referral channel, driven by a superb customer experience.
 During SaveOnSend’s early days in the US, Wise’s phone representatives stood out for their ability to quickly understand and personally resolve issues, doing so pleasantly and humorously.
 Some of their underserved customers even received chocolates as a delightful gesture.

 Wise’s approach to driving referral growth is indeed innovative.
-The company doesn’t merely test various referral amounts and their distribution between existing and new customers.
+The company doesn’t just test different referral amounts and how they’re distributed between existing and new customers.
 Instead, Wise takes it further by actively engaging customers to act as a virtual army of individual PR agents.
 This strategy leverages satisfied customers’ enthusiasm to spread the word about the platform, fostering a strong and organic growth mechanism:

 Wise analyzes referral data and uses it in marketing campaigns to drive more referrals:

 Wise offers transparent pricing in the US: a fixed fee for smaller transfers and a percentage fee for larger amounts.
-SaveOnSend can confirm that Wise does not charge an FX markup and that any price fluctuations are due to intraday adjustments.
+SaveOnSend can confirm that Wise does not charge an FX markup and that any price fluctuations come from intraday adjustments.
 Indeed, Wise’s pricing is remarkably stable compared to other well-known providers.
 Wise maintains a consistent, consumer-friendly pricing strategy, unlike companies like Xoom, which often have fluctuating fees that can change by 2-3 times in a single day.

 Wise is often one of the cheapest providers for larger amounts ($300+) when using a bank-to-bank method in many large corridors, such as USA-to-Mexico or USA-to-Philippines.

 Overall, Wise’s average markup (aka take rate) is much lower than that of fellow fintechs.
-This is partly due to Wise’s business model of competing on price and partly because sending larger amounts via the digital receive method incurs lower per-volume costs.
+This is partly because Wise competes on price and partly because sending larger amounts via the digital receive method incurs lower per-volume costs.

-Unlike Wise, some other money transfer companies, including fintechs, may engage in misleading practices by temporarily dropping prices in specific corridors to gain market share, only to raise them again later.
+Unlike Wise, some other money transfer companies, including fintechs, may engage in misleading practices by temporarily dropping prices in specific corridors to gain market share, then raising them again later.
 This approach can create a false impression of competitiveness and may mislead both customers and investors:

 Indeed, while many Fintech startups promote empathy for the underserved and disadvantaged, their actions during critical moments, such as the panic after Trump’s election in 2016, may tell a different story.
 Some of these players chose to raise prices for their services during a time when Mexican migrants needed affordable remittance options the most:

-Around the same time, Wise chose to lower its prices to support its customers, setting itself apart from firms that take advantage of vulnerable consumers for PR purposes and financial gain.
+Around the same time, Wise lowered its prices to support its customers, setting itself apart from firms that take advantage of vulnerable consumers for PR purposes and financial gain.

-True to its price-reduction-and-transparency mission, in October 2017, Wise began emphasizing to its customers the higher fees for card payments while simultaneously lowering prices for transfers originating from the UK.
+True to its price-reduction-and-transparency mission, in October 2017, Wise began emphasizing higher fees for card payments while simultaneously lowering prices for transfers originating from the UK.

 Besides pricing differentiation, Wise prioritizes instant transfer speed, reaching 75% by early 2026.